ninjaboy/book-exploring-async-basics/src/8_5_threadpool.md

 file I/O will be `Ready` almost immediately, so waiting for that in a event queue has very little effect in practice.

-The second reason is that while Windows do have a completion based model, Linux and macOS doesn't.
+The second reason is that while Windows does have a completion based model, Linux and macOS don't.
 Reading a file into a buffer which your process controls can take some time, and if we do that in our main loop it will block a little bit which we really try to avoid.

-By doing this in a thread pool we make sure that these operations won't block our main event loop and only notify us once the data is ready for us in memory.
+By processing the tasks in a thread pool we make sure that these operations won't block our main event loop and only notify us once the data is ready for us in memory.

 The code we need to add to process events from the thread pool is short an simple: